Brain x Machine Intelligence Lab

 • I will no longer teach BiS 429 and BCE 772.

-• Spatial credit assignment (Biological error backpropagation)
+• Spatial credit assignment (Error backpropagation)

 • Temporal credit assignment (Bellman equation)